The drums grade pathway

 Independent limb coordination

-The central drumming skill: getting different rhythms going simultaneously across the hi-hat (right hand), snare (left hand), kick drum (right foot), hi-hat closure (left foot).
+The central drumming skill: getting different rhythms going simultaneously across the hi-hat (right hand), snare (left hand), kick drum (right foot), and hi-hat closure (left foot).
 Beginners often struggle to maintain even simple rock grooves at first; tutors drill coordination systematically with isolated-limb exercises and graduated patterns.

 Rudiments